shorepine/alles/getting-started.md

 ### Make your own partial playback synthesizer

 As part of that setup you installed Loris, which is one of the better sine wave decomposition tools.
 (There's some others, if you get into this I recommend the great [`simpl`](https://github.com/johnglover/simpl) project to A/B test Loris against MQ or SMS.)
 Loris analyzes PCM audio into sets of partials (think of it as a sine wave over time in a spectrogram), each with a series of breakpoints, each specifying time, frequency, amplitude, bandwidth and phase.
-The PARTIALS presets you played with above are based on Loris analysis of instrument samples.
-But you can make your own analyses and control Alles using them.
+You can make your own analyses and control Alles using them.

 ```python
 import partials